 The majority rule applies where there is more than one arbitrator.
 The ICA Law does not specify the voting procedure, stating that such an issue shall be determined by the presiding arbitrator.
-Neither does it stipulate that in the case of diverging opinions the chairperson shall have a casting vote.
+Neither does it stipulate that by default in the case of diverging opinions the chairperson shall have a casting vote, unless he or she is authorised to do so by the parties or other arbitrators.